Mel Hall

-Melvin Hall Jr. (born September 16, 1960) is an American former professional baseball player and convicted sex offender.
-He played in Major League Baseball (MLB) from 1981 to 1992 with the Chicago Cubs, Cleveland Indians, New York Yankees, and in 1996 with the San Francisco Giants.
-Additionally he played in Japan from 1993 to 1995.
-He primarily played as an outfielder.
-On June 17, 2009, he was sentenced to 45 years in prison after being found guilty of two counts of sexual assault against minors.
+Melvin Hall Jr. (born September 16, 1960) is an American former professional baseball player who played in Major League Baseball (MLB) from 1981 to 1992 with the Chicago Cubs, Cleveland Indians, and New York Yankees, and in 1996 with the San Francisco Giants.
+He also played in Nippon Professional Baseball (NPB) from 1993 to 1995 with the Chiba Lotte Marines and Chunichi Dragons.
+Hall primarily played as an outfielder.
+In 2009, he was sentenced to 45 years in prison after being found guilty of two counts of sexual assault against minors.

 Playing career

 Hall made his MLB debut in 1981 with the Chicago Cubs.
-In his first full Major League season in 1983, Hall hit 17 home runs in 112 games.
+In his first full major league season in 1983, Hall hit 17 home runs in 112 games.
 In 1987, he had the best fielding percentage and range factor of all MLB left-fielders.

+On June 13, 1984, the Cubs traded Hall along with Joe Carter, Don Schulze, and Darryl Banks to the Cleveland Indians for Rick Sutcliffe, Ron Hassey, and George Frazier.
+On March 19, 1989, Cleveland traded Hall for Turner Ward and Joel Skinner.

-In 1991, when Bernie Williams was a rookie, Hall made fun of him by giving him the nickname "Zero".
-It was alleged that when Williams would talk, Hall would scream "Shut up, Zero!" at him, nearly making him cry.
+In 1991, when Bernie Williams was a rookie, Hall taunted him by giving him the nickname "Zero".
+Hall reportedly would scream "Shut up, Zero!" whenever Williams would talk, nearly making him cry.
 In 1992, Hall hit 15 home runs, drove in a career-high 81 RBIs and had a career high of 163 hits in 152 games with the New York Yankees.
 During that year's Yankees Old-Timers' Day, he walked onto the field and asked manager Buck Showalter, "Who are these old fucking guys?"
 Showalter said: "That's when I knew he had to go."
 That season he earned $1.2 million.

-Following the season, after his contract expired and no major league team showed interest in him, the 32-year-old left the major leagues, agreeing to a two-year $4 million contract to play in Japan.
-He returned to the U.S. to play for the San Francisco Giants in 1996, but was released a month into the season after registering only three singles in 25 games.
-He signed a minor-league contract with the Chicago White Sox, but was released 12 days later after only playing four games with their Triple-A affiliate, the Nashville Sounds.
+Hall became a free agent following the 1992 season.
+When no major league team showed interest in him, the 32-year-old Hall agreed to a two-year, $4 million contract with the Chiba Lotte Marines in Nippon Professional Baseball in Japan.
+In 1995, he played for the Chunichi Dragons.
+He returned to MLB to play for the San Francisco Giants in 1996, but was released a month into the season after hitting only three singles in 25 games.
+He signed a minor-league contract with the Chicago White Sox, but was released 12 days later after only playing four games with the Triple-A Nashville Sounds.
 He retired shortly thereafter.
+Hall played for three teams in the independent Central Baseball League in 2002 and 2003.